-And this 5 piece set is highly recommended for everything from cutting card (scenic walls and adjusting Metcalfe cardboard buildings for instance) to cutting ballast and grass matts.
+This 5 piece set is highly recommended for everything from cutting card (scenic walls and adjusting Metcalfe cardboard buildings for instance) to cutting ballast and grass matts.

 #8 Electric Drill

-Power drills save a lot of effort especially around construction of the baseboard, drilling holes for wires to point motors, signals and lighting.
+Power drills save a lot of effort especially around the construction of the baseboard, drilling holes for wires to point motors, signals and lighting.

 #9 Straight Edge Ruler

 To be honest this is one I didn’t realise I needed until reading about, getting and then using it and I still can’t believe it didn’t have one for so long.
 You can’t go far wrong with any straight edge ruler but this one gets rave review if you can’t find one locally.
-(Thanks for @MRailwayCORP for reminding me on this one)

 #11 Cutting Matt While not strictly a tool, if you’re doing any kind of cutting (and you will) having a surface on which to work without slicing up the family table or kitchen worktops is a good investment.
 Cutting matts are available from most craft shops and eBay.